leocdi/Smokey-Sense/README.md

 - **Auto Updating Offsets:** Grabs the latest offsets from the public A2X GitHub repo (`OffsetGrabber.cs`) on startup.
 No manual updates needed, it parses and applies them dynamically.

 - **Visual Overlays (ESP):** Box ESP and Bone ESP drawn on a transparent topmost window (`Overlay.cs`).
 Customizable colors, thickness, and toggles.
-Yeah, it's a bit FPS-heavy in full matches right now (noted for optimization), but it looks sick for only using GDI..
+Yeah, it's a bit FPS heavy in full matches right now (noted for optimization), but it looks sick for only using GDI..

 - **Aim Assist:** Smooth, beyond humanized aim with FOV circle.
 Locks on heads with a touch of randomness, feels natural, not robotic!
-(The plan is to bypass the "future AI anti-cheat")
+(The plan is to bypass the "future AI anti cheat")

 - **No Dependencies:** Zero NuGet packages, no external DLLs.
 Just C# .NET 4.8 Framework and what's in the box.
 Compile and run, that's it!
 Only 48KB/s fully compiled as a .exe!!